Rick Hummel – St. Louis Post-Dispatch (member since 1976)

 Myron Holtzman, a longtime sportswriter and member of the BBWAA, is the former sports editor of the St. Louis Globe-Democrat.
 After the newspaper ceased publication, Holtzman worked for the Sporting News and for the Associated Press.
 In 1993, he joined Anheuser-Busch as publications manager for the St. Louis Cardinals, editing and designing the Cardinals Magazine (later Gameday Magazine) in addition to the Cardinals’ yearbook.
 Before retiring from the brewery in 2004, he also worked in the PR department and contributed his editorial skills to several publications.

-Gietschier joined The Sporting News as their Staff Archivist and Librarian in 1986.
-He converted a “100 year old” chaotic collection of books, periodicals, photographs, index cards, clippings, and a variety of other materials and media into the Sporting News Research Center; one of the outstanding sport-special libraries, especially baseball, in the United States.
-He also wrote the annual “Year in Review” essay in the Baseball Guide and edited the Complete Baseball Record Book for five years.
+Gietschier is a member of the BBWAA by virtue of his 22-year stint at The Sporting News.
+He joined TSN as their Director of Historical Records in 1986.
+He converted a “100-year-old” chaotic collection of books, periodicals, photographs, index cards, clippings, and a variety of other materials and media into the Sporting News Research Center, one of the outstanding sport-special libraries, especially baseball, in the United States.
+He also wrote the annual “Year in Review” essay in the Baseball Guide and edited the Complete Baseball Record Book for six years.
+He left TSN in 2008 when the company moved its editorial offices from St. Louis to Charlotte, NC, and closed the Research Center.

 Gietschier joined the BBWAA in 1987 and moved to “Lifetime” status in 2009.
-He has been an active member of SABR since 1987 and is on the editorial board of the baseball journal, Nine.
+He has been an active member of SABR since 1987 and is on the editorial board of NINE: A Journal of Baseball History and Culture.
+He also rejoined The Sporting News in 2021 as a consultant.

-As the first female to cover the Cardinals full-time, Langosch is a history-maker.
-She has been the Cardinals beat writer for MLB.com since 2012 after covering the Pirates for MLB.com from 2007 to 2011.
+As the first female to cover the Cardinals full-time, Langosch was a history-maker.
+She served as the Cardinals beat writer for MLB.com from 2012-19 after covering the Pirates for MLB.com from 2007-2011.
+Langosch moved from the beat to the editorial desk and is now MLB.com’s Executive Editor, National League, a position that has her supervising more than a dozen MLB.com reporters and assisting with MLB’s content strategy.

-Langosch is a frequent contributor to Cardinals Magazine and was a frequent contributor to Pirates Magazine.
-Langosch is a graduate of the University of Missouri-Columbia Gannett School of Journalism where she covered various high school and collegiate beats for the Columbia Missourian, Springfield News-Leader and Inside Mizzou Magazine.
-She was the National Hearst Award winner in sports writing in 2006.
+Langosch is a graduate of the University of Missouri-Columbia Gannett School of Journalism where she covered various high school and collegiate beats for the Columbia Missourian, Springfield News-Leader, and Inside Mizzou Magazine.
+She was the National Hearst Award winner in sports writing in 2006 and is a Society of Professional Journalists Mark of Excellence National Award Winner.

 Rains has been writing about sports in St. Louis and nationally for more than 30 years.
-He is now running a website covering all St. Louis sports, stlsportspage.com.
+He is now operating a website covering all St. Louis sports, stlsportspage.com.
 Rains is a former Cardinals beat writer for the St. Louis Globe-Democrat and covered the National League for USA Today Baseball Weekly.
-He is a lifetime member of the Baseball Writers Association of America, joining the BBWAA in 1979, and of the Baseball Hall of Fame.
-He also is an adjunct professor in the school of communications at Webster University.
+He is a lifetime member of the Baseball Writers Association of America, joining the BBWAA in 1979 and is a former adjunct professor in the school of communications at Webster University.
+In 2017, Rains was honored with induction into the Missouri Sports Hall of Fame.
+Rains’ wife, Sally, was inducted into the St. Louis Media Foundation Hall of Fame in 2018.

-He is the author of 31 books, including his latest, Intentional Walk, an inside look at the faith that drives the St. Louis Cardinals.
-Among his other books are biographies or autobiographies of Jack Buck, Tony La Russa, Mark McGwire and Ozzie Smith.
+Rains is the author of 33 books, including his latest, “All Roads Lead to St. Louis, a guide to the Cardinals and their minor league teams.”
+Among his other books are biographies or autobiographies of Jack Buck, Tony La Russa, Mark McGwire, and Ozzie Smith.

 Facebook: StL Sports Page